This post is part of the series Slovakia

 From here you’ll spot the most important buildings in Bratislava too – the Castle, St. Martin’s Cathedral, Old Town, Kamzik Tower and the blue church too.
 On the upper floor, 85 m above the ground level, you will find the UFO restaurant and café.
 After major reconstruction, the restaurant reopened in 2003 with the new concept “UFO WATCH.TASTE.GROOVE”.

 The Paparazzi in UFO restaurant is actually the bronze statue that used to be on Radničná and Laurinská Streets where a restaurant called “Paparazzi” operated during the years.
-But as it often happens with restaurants, “Paparazzi” was closed and its owners took the statue with them.
+But as it often happens to restaurants, “Paparazzi” was closed and its owners took the statue with them.
 Nowadays, the city of Bratislava is negotiating to get it back the Paparazzi, because it is still a popular tourist attraction.

 Main Square in Bratislava, Hlavné Námestie